7Block Labs

 What we’re shipping at 7Block Labs

-• Async Requests, partial fills, cancelation hooks
+• Async Requests, partial fills, and cancelation hooks to keep things smooth

-• ERC‑3643 identity registry integration
+• Integration with the ERC‑3643 identity registry for easy management

-• ERC‑1404 overlays for lighter regimes
+• ERC‑1404 overlays for those looking for lighter compliance regimes

-• USDC/CCTP v2 for seconds-level cross-chain funding
+• USDC/CCTP v2 for super speedy cross-chain funding in just seconds

 Appendix: implementation checklist